 What’s this mid-tail then?

 Well basically it’s the bit between the head and the long tail or to bastardise a graph from SEOmoz…

-Mid-tail keywords are those terms which you want to rank for, you pro-actively optimise for but which don’t usually get your boss or clients all hot under the collar like a head term does.
-They’re the unsung hero’s of many SEO campaigns.
+Mid-tail keywords are those terms which you want to rank for, you pro-actively optimize for but which don’t usually get your boss or clients all hot under the collar like a head term does.
+They’re the unsung heroes of many SEO campaigns.
 Here are a few examples…